Unit 2 - Practice Quiz

 A. The second node

-B. The last node
+B. The first node

 29 Which condition indicates 'Underflow' in a linked list?

-A. Allocating NULL
+B. Allocating NULL

-D. Deleting from an empty list
+C. Deleting from an empty list

 30 If a Singly Linked List is effectively used as a Stack, which end is most efficient for Push and Pop?

-A. Push at Start, Pop at End
+A. Push at Start, Pop at Start

-B. Push at End, Pop at End
+B. Push at End, Pop at Start

-C. Push at Start, Pop at Start
+C. Push at Start, Pop at End

 31 Can Binary Search be effectively applied to a standard Linked List?

-A. Yes, with O(log n) complexity
+A. Yes, with O(n) complexity

 B. No, because random access is not allowed

-D. No, because it's not sorted
+C. No, because it's not sorted

 32 What happens if you free a node without updating the pointers pointing to it?

-C. Stack Overflow
+A. Stack Overflow

 33 What is the logical structure of a linked list?